postsharp/Metalama.Documentation/content/conceptual/aspects/implementation/pipeline.md

         2. Expressions `nameof` and `typeof` are transformed to make them independent from run-time references.
 2. Initialization of aspect classes.
     1. A prototype instance of each aspect class is created using `FormatterServices.GetUninitializedObject`.
     2. The <xref:Metalama.Framework.Eligibility.IEligible`1.BuildEligibility*> method is executed.
-Aspect layers are discovered.
+The aspect layers are discovered.
     3. Aspect ordering relationships are discovered in the current project and all referenced assemblies.
-    4. Aspects layers are ordered.
+    4. Aspect layers are ordered.

 ### Step 2.
 Applying aspects